Butt Augmentation With Implant

 Overview

-Buttock augmentation is one of the fastest growing procedures in the U.S. over the past few years.
-Buttock augmentation is sought when a male or female perceives that their buttock shape, size, or proportions are not adequate for their body.
-Common causes may be genetics, fluctuations in weight (especially weight loss), pregnancy changes, and aging.
-It is common to hear that patients are tired of trying to achieve the buttock they want with good old-fashioned diet and exercise.
-Currently, there are two surgical options for buttock augmentation.
-The first is autologous fat grafting (The Brazilian Butt Lift “BBL”) in which “your own fat” is harvested with liposuction and transferred to the buttocks.
-The second is augmentation with a semi-solid silicone implant.
+Common causes can be genetics, weight fluctuations (especially weight loss), pregnancy changes, and aging.
+It’s common to hear that patients are tired of trying to achieve the hip they want with old-fashioned diet and exercise.
+There are currently two surgical options for hip augmentation.
+The first is autologous fat grafting (Brazil Butt Lift “BBL”) liposuction to remove your “own fat” and transfer it to the hips.

 Surgical Technique